Adrian-PL/Project/README.md

 Core:

-- Mobile ( Android, iOS optional ) / Mobile and PC ( Mobile as priority, PC optional )
+- Mobile and PC ( Mobile as priority )
 - Roguelike/Roguelite set in Fallout universe OR set in self-made historically alternative post-nuclear universe
 - Freeware (possibly open-source in the future) OR commercial closed-source (possibly freeware with ads on Mobile)
-- Coded in Kotlin
+- Coded in Kotlin in Android Studio

 Basics: